oberemok-oksana/gym-program/programs/upper_body.md

 - Arm circles.
 Stand with your feet shoulder-width apart and extend your arms out to the sides.
 Make small circles with your arms, gradually increasing the size of the circles.
 Do 10 circles in each direction.
 - Wrist rotations.
 Hold your arms straight out in front of you with your palms facing down.
 Slowly rotate your wrists in a circular motion, making sure to move only your wrists and not your arms.
 Do 10 circles in each direction."

-description: "An upper body workout targets the muscles in the upper part of the body including chest, back, shoulders, arms and core.
-It includes exercises like push-ups, pull-ups, rows, presses, and curls.
-This workout can be done with weights, resistance bands or bodyweight exercises, and helps to improve strength, posture, and overall fitness."
+description: "Upper body day is a strength training workout that focuses on the muscles in your chest, back, shoulders, and arms.
+This type of workout typically includes exercises like bench presses, rows, pull-ups, and shoulder presses to build strength, size, and definition in the upper body."
 ---